CphBusCosSem2/week9-14-Project-part-1/Project Assignment Part 1 fall 2016.md

 # Meetings - Preliminary Schedule

 Each team must participate in Sprint-meetings with &quot;Product Owner&quot; AND technical reviews.
-Schedule for these meetings will appear are on the semesterplan, which is on Fronter!
+Schedule for these meetings will appear are on [the semesterplan](https://docs.google.com/spreadsheets/d/1zSEZmKhArmABz01OYuT6r_hhprzMmqxqNV_IkqIMocY/edit?pref=2&pli=1#gid=0).

 **E-mail**